What are Implied or Oral Contracts?

 One of the most important aspects of an implied contract is that it is based on the decision of a court of law.
 This means that even if there is no written contract, or if there is only behavior and circumstances that could or could not indicate the presence of an enforceable agreement, courts can legally determine that a contract does indeed exist as a matter of fact.

 Oral contracts are made by verbal agreement rather than in writing.
 Employees should take care to note that oral contracts generally have a shorter statute of limitation time period than written contracts.
 For example, in the state of California, the time period for filing a lawsuit involving an oral contract is two years, compared to four years for a written contract.

 Proving Implied and Oral Employment Contracts

 Proving implied and oral contracts is sometimes necessary when an employee is claiming employment terms beyond the typical at-will scenario.
-The term ‘at-will employment’ refers to an employer’s right to terminate employment for any cause, at any time.
-When an employee believes he or she is entitled to her job based on terms that limit the at-will employment doctrine, she may ask the court to determine that an implied contract exists based on the facts and circumstances of the case.
+The term ‘at-will employment’ refers to an employer’s right to terminate employment for any cause at any time.
+When an employee believes he or she is entitled to his or her job based on terms that limit the at-will employment doctrine, he or she may ask the court to determine that an implied contract exists based on the facts and circumstances of the case.